be-garam/singlecell-spatialomics-korea.github.io/_researches/2024-8-Project.md

 1. click `Add file` button in main page
 2. click `Create new file` button
 3. input `your-project-name.md` in the input box
-4. copy and paste the markdown you prepared.
-    - Don't forget to add the front matter's `title` at the top of the page.
     ```markdown
     ---
     layout: research  <!-- fixed  -->